AlexieVQ/rand_text_core/test/invalid_dir1/README.md

 - `malformed_mult_enum` has a multiple enum attribute accepting above values, with a wrong separator,
 - `null_reference` has a null required reference,
-- `invalid_reference` has a reference to a non-existing variant.
+- `invalid_reference` has a reference to a non-existing variant,
+- `invalid name` has a name in with a space,
+- `invalid_attr_name` has an attribute with an invalid name.

 This directory also has a valid rule `simple_rule` targeted by the references.